 The idea of daylight harvesting (also known as daylighting) is straightforward.
-Throughout the day when sunlight is streaming in through home windows and skylights, you don’t have to use just as much artificial light.
-You may either adjust lighting levels by hand, or make use of a robotic voice that detects daylight levels (using photosensors), and instantly dims or brightens electric lights as needed.
+When sunlight is streaming in through home windows and skylights throughout the day, you don’t have to use just as much artificial light.
+You may either adjust lighting levels by hand or make use of a robotic voice that detects daylight levels (using photosensors) and instantly dims or brightens electric lights as needed.

 Generating utilization of sunlight allows you to consume less energy, which reduces your energy costs and carbon footprint.
-Lights which are dimmed or switched off emit less heat, which will help to lessen accosts.may also extend the existence of the lamp, assisting to keep costs further down (and landfill).
-And many types of research has proven that individuals are happier within an atmosphere which contains natural light.
+Lights that are dimmed or switched off emit less heat, which will help to lessen accosts. may also extend the existence of the lamp, assisting in keeping costs further down (and landfill).
+And many types of research have proven that individuals are happier within an atmosphere which contains natural light.